smkdGab/Sim-to-Real-transfer-of-Reinforcement-Learning-Policies-in-Robotics/README.md

 ## How to run the code
 `UDR_env` contains the randomized source environment (*CustomHopper-source-randomized-v0*) for UDR. `UDR_train.py` is used to run the algorithm and train a new policy.
 It can be run using the following parameters:
-- `--env-train` training environment (default: *CustomHopper-source-randomized-v0*)
+- `--env-train` training environment (default: *CustomHopper-source-randomized-v0*);
-- `--env-test` testing environment
+- `--env-test` testing environment;
-- `--eval-freq` for periodically evaluating the agent in the target environment and saving intermediate results
+- `--eval-freq` for periodically evaluating the agent in the target environment and saving intermediate results.

  `UDR_gridsearch.py` was using for tuning the bounds of the parameters distributions.
 The script can be run with parameters similar to the train script.
 However it is required that the parameters to be tuned are modified manually.
 They are: